Common Connections and Activities¶

 Connectors establish access to endpoints and run on Harmony Agents.
 These pages document characteristics common to many of the Jitterbit Harmony Cloud Studio connectors.

 A connector provides an interface for creating a connection, the foundation used for generating instances of connector activities.
 These activities, once configured, interact with an endpoint through the connection.

 A connector is accessed from the design component palette's Connections tab (see Design Component Palette).

 A connector is used to first configure a connection.
 Activity types associated with that connection are then used to create instances of activities that are intended to be used as sources (to provide data in an operation) or targets (to consume data in an operation).

 Together, a specific connection and its activities are referred to as an endpoint.
 The activities available depend on the connector.
-This example shows a Dynamics 365 Sales endpoint with its activities:
+This example shows an Active Campaign endpoint with its activities: